SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Experimental Assessment

 \subsection{The CHB-MIT Dataset}

-\paragraph{Dataset description.} The CHB-MIT dataset \cite{physiobank2000physionet} was acquired by the Children's Hospital Boston (CHB) and the Massachusetts Institute of Technology (MIT).
+\paragraph{Dataset description} The CHB-MIT dataset \cite{physiobank2000physionet} was acquired by the Children's Hospital Boston (CHB) and the Massachusetts Institute of Technology (MIT).
 It features EEG recordings from pediatric patients diagnosed with intractable seizures.
 These patients were observed over multiple days following the discontinuation of anti-seizure medications, to assess their seizure activity and evaluate their suitability for surgical treatment.
 The dataset includes recordings from 24 subjects (see Table \ref{tab:chbmit_summary} for subjects' details).

 All EEG signals in the CHB-MIT dataset were recorded at a sampling rate of \SI{256}{Hz} with a 16-bit resolution.
 These recordings conform to the International 10-20 system for EEG electrode placement and naming conventions.
 The number of channels recorded varied among subjects, with a minimum of 23 channels used.
 In the cases of subjects 4 and 9, the dataset includes additional channels for ECG and vagal nerve stimulus.
-In this work, the experiments are based only the data acquired from the 23 channels used by all the subjects.
-Subjects' recordings are organized into tracks, which are labeled according to whether they contain seizure activity.
-For tracks with seizures, the specific time intervals of the seizure occurrences are meticulously documented\footnote{For further details on the CHB-MIT dataset, see https://physionet.org/content/chbmit/1.0.0/}.
+In this work, the experiments were based only the data acquired from the 23 channels used by all the subjects.
+Subjects' recordings were organized into tracks, which are labeled according to whether they contain seizure activity or not.
+For tracks with seizures, the specific time intervals of the seizure occurrences were meticulously documented by the dataset's authors\footnote{For further details on the CHB-MIT dataset, see https://physionet.org/content/chbmit/1.0.0/}.

 \paragraph{Data preprocessing} Data were segmented into frames of one second of length 256 with 23 channels.
 Then, the dataset was filtered using a bandpass filter of \SIrange{0.5}{25}{Hz}, following \cite{shoeb2010application}.
 Following this, Z-score normalization was applied.
-Finally, for each subject, a random sample consisting of 1-second windows totaling 10 minutes was drawn from the non-seizure tracks to test the models' ability to detect non-seizure cases.
+Finally, for each subject, a random sample consisting of 1-second windows totaling 10 minutes was drawn from each non-seizure track to test the models' ability to detect non-seizure cases.
 The remaining data were used to train the models.
-Details on the CHB-MIT dataset are provided in Table \ref{tab:chbmit_dataset_description}.
+Details on the CHB-MIT dataset are provided in Table \ref{tab:chbmit_summary}.